 At the same time, CNR Train No. 4, a transcontinental passenger train en route from Vancouver to Toronto, was stopped at the Dugald station to allow passengers to board.
 It was running two hours behind.

-Instead of switching onto a siding the Minaki Special continued on the main line and at 9:44 p.m. slammed into the stationary train at 50 kilometers per hour.
+Instead of switching onto a siding, the Minaki Special continued on the main line and at 9:44 p.m. slammed into the stationary train at 50 kilometres per hour.

 Above: September 3, 1947, Milwaukee Sentinel

 The Minaki Special had the disadvantage of being made up of a number old, wooden passenger cars that were still lit and heated with oil.
 These relics were not used on regular train runs but still common on "beach trains".

 The wooden cars closest to the front of the train disintegrated into splinters killing most who were aboard them.
 The cars that followed plowed into the rubble and a number of them jumped the tracks.

 The deadliest factor in the accident was fire.
 Oil from the lamps and heaters spilled free setting the cars alight, trapping those inside.
 The fire soon spread to an Imperial Oil storage facility next to the track containing 12,000 litres of bulk oil, gasoline and kerosene.

 Emergency crews en route from Winnipeg to assist said that they could see the fire burning from ten kilometres away.

 Gerald Shields, (his name is incorrect in the photo caption above), of Dugald was working on his car when he saw the crash take place.
 He crawled into the wreck and pulled five people out before being forced back by fire, suffering multiple lacerations and burn wounds for his trouble.

 Russell Bell, a trucker from Anola, saw the glow and sped to the site.
 Seeing that the last two cars had yet to catch fire, he uncoupled them and with the help of others attached a chain and pulled them free with his truck.